AxelSchneewind/euclidean-shopa-approximation/README.md

 ## Building
 The project can be built using CMake.
-It optionally requires doxygen (for documentation) and gengetopt (for modifying parsing of command line parameters) to be installed.
+The code can be compiled with GCC 11.4.0 and newer.

-The can be compiled by GCC 11.4.0 and newer.
+It optionally requires doxygen (for documentation) and gengetopt (for modifying parsing of command line parameters).

 To build, run
 ```sh